Loading...

 Impact: Simplified subsidy structure, higher per-kW rate for small systems

-UPNEDA announced additional state subsidy of ₹5,000/kW for UP residents installing rooftop solar under PM Surya Ghar.
+UPNEDA added Rs 5,000/kW state subsidy for UP residents under PM Surya Ghar.

 Impact: Total subsidy for 3 kW: ₹78,000 (central) + ₹15,000 (state) = ₹93,000

-Domestic Content Requirement (DCR) modules made compulsory for subsidy eligibility.
-Only domestically manufactured solar cells and modules qualify.
+DCR modules now mandatory for subsidy.
+Only Indian-made solar cells and modules qualify.

 Impact: Boosted domestic solar manufacturing; slight increase in module prices